mrk-te/departementsfrance/README.md

 DepartementsFrance
 ==================

-DepartementsFrance translate a french postal code or department number into his name.
+DepartementsFrance translates a french postal code or department number into his name.

 Usage
 -----